FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>

 ??? warning "Warning: Math"
+    With a total of 3x D6 die we get a total of 216 (6x6x6 or 6^3) possible outcomes.

+    Let us now look at unique roles.
 To get all possible combinations we can use this formula for combination with repetition:

     \begin{align}
         \frac{(n+k-1)!}{k!*(n-1)!}